Mark Sheppard

-Mark Andreas Sheppard (born 30 May 1964) is an English actor and musician.
-He is often credited as Mark A. Sheppard.
+Mark Andreas Sheppard is an English actor and musician.
 Sheppard is known for playing the demon/King of Hell Crowley on Supernatural and for his recurring roles as lawyer Romo Lampkin on the Battlestar Galactica reboot, Interpol investigator James Sterling on Leverage, and small-time crime lord Badger on Joss Whedon's Firefly.
+He also plays the character Willoughby Kipling on Doom Patrol.

+Early life

+Mark Andreas Sheppard was born in London, England, the son of actor W. Morgan Sheppard and Regina Lisa (née Scherer) Sheppard.
+He is of Irish and German descent.